Registry Life removal instructions

 You are advised against using third party software downloaders, installers, Peer-to-Peer networks such as torrents clients, eMule, unofficial pages or other similar channels to download or install your software - they are often used to promote unwanted, even malicious apps.
 Use only official websites and direct download links.
 Check all "Custom", "Advanced", "Manual" and other similar settings and decline offers to download or install additional, potentially unwanted software.
 Do not click intrusive ads, especially if they appear on unofficial, dubious pages.
 They can promote (open) potentially malicious web pages or cause download/installation of unwanted apps.
 Remove any suspicious extensions, plug-ins and add-ons installed on the browser, and programs of this kind installed on the operating system.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Appearance of Registry Life application (GIF):

 Website promoting Registry Life application:

 File Inspector included as an additional offer in setup of Registry Life: